MicroFocus/universal-discovery-cmdb-samples/README.md

 ​
-* Viewing IntegrationPoints
+* View Integration Points

-  This use case allows you to get the following information of specific sample points: status, statistics, details for each sample point.
+  This use case shows how to get the following information of specific integration points: status, statistics, details for each sample integration point.
 Then you can view the job list and status of each job.

   From the project root folder on your local machine, run the following command: